mandober/debrief.math/400-abstract-algebra/algebras/monoid.md

 https://en.wikipedia.org/wiki/Monoid

+In abstract algebra, a **monoid** is an algebraic structure M = (S, •, ε)

+a set endowed with an associative binary operation that has an identity element.

-A monoid is an algebraic structure closed under
+A monoid is an algebraic structure M = (S, •, ε) closed under
 - a single *associative* binary operation and
 - an *identity* element